Chewhern/SHSM/Project_Documentation/Key_Material_Handling_And_Client_Security_Considerations.md

 SHSM should therefore avoid claims such as:

--   "C# completely solves immutable-string security."
+-   "C#/C++/C completely solves immutable-string security."
 -   "Base64 is itself a vulnerability."
 -   "Bouncy Castle does not provide secure memory handling."
 -   "Existing HSMs do not protect imported keys."